Living with advanced bile duct cancer

-Unfortunately advanced cancer usually means that your cancer can't be cured.
+Advanced bile duct cancer is cancer that has spread outside the bile ducts.
+It can also mean cancer that has come back some time after you were first treated.
+Unfortunately, advanced bile duct cancer usually means that your cancer can't be cured.
 But your doctor might suggest you have treatment to try to slow its growth and relieve symptoms.

-You might feel very uncertain and anxious about the future.
-You might find it impossible to think about anything other than having cancer.
-Working out your priorities may help.
-Think about how you want to spend your time.
+You are likely to feel very uncertain and anxious about the future.
+You may find it impossible to think about anything other than having cancer.

-It can be a great shock to find out that you have been diagnosed with an advanced cancer or that your cancer has come back.
+It can be a great shock to find out that you have advanced cancer or that your cancer has come back.

 At first, you are likely to feel a range of powerful emotions.
 You might feel confused and find it difficult to take in anything that people say to you.
 Anger, fear, and sadness can make you feel exhausted.
 There can be a lot of uncertainty that is very difficult to deal with.